 The treatment of HIV is through antiretroviral therapy (the HIV virus is called a 'retrovirus' in medical terms).
 Another term for antiretroviral therapy is HAART or ART (Highly Active AntiRetroviral Therapy or AntiRetroviral Therapy).
 These are all terms for the same treatment: a combination of different anti-viral medicines that fight the HIV virus, or a combination of different HIV inhibitors.

-When treating HIV infection, a combination of (usually three) different agents is always used.
-It has been shown that when only one or two HIV inhibitors are used, the virus quickly becomes resistant to the drug and then the drug no longer works.
+HIV infection is always treated with a combination of (usually two or three) different drugs.
+It has been found that when only one HIV inhibitor is used, the virus quickly becomes resistant to the drug and then the drug no longer works.